xiangze/SDIP/document/article_en.md

 The impact on accuracy is considered to be small compared to quantization.
 There are ways to have another circuit, such as a CPU, perform the operations of dynamic matrix factorization and decompression of compressed parameters.

 ### Sparse Matrix, Tensor Support.
-[Hardware-Software Co-Design of an In-Memory Transformer Network Accelerator](https://www.frontiersin.org/articles/10.3389/felec.2022.847069/full) implements a function to transform sparse matrix products used in the Transformer, Attension (attention mechanism) and reports a reduction in the amount of operations.
+[Hardware-Software Co-Design of an In-Memory Transformer Network Accelerator](https://www.frontiersin.org/articles/10.3389/felec.2022.847069/full) implements a function to transform sparse matrix products used in the Transformer, attention mechanism and reports a reduction in the amount of operations.

 ### Reduction of circuit size
 It is redundant to have parallel sum-of-products operators in each arithmetic circuit.
 The circuit scale can be reduced by sharing them.